jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/arm.md

 ---
 id: arm
-title: Attacks Resistance Management
+title: Attack Resistance Management
-sidebar_label: Attacks Resistance Management
+sidebar_label: Attack Resistance Management
 slug: /machine/web/arm
 ---

-`Fluid Attacks'` Attacks Resistance Management (ARM) comes with all functions you need to manage all your applications and vulnerabilities effectively.
+`Fluid Attacks'` Attack Resistance Management (ARM) comes with all functions you need to manage all your applications and vulnerabilities effectively.